 The 18th and 19th centuries were electrified times!
 Luigi Galvani discovered animal electricity by electrocuting a frog to see if its muscles would twitch (they did).
 Alessandro Volta was busy making what would eventually become the modern battery.
 Alexander Von Humboldt, in all his polymath glory, was doubting electricity altogether, both animal and metallic, while Michael Faraday was revealing how electricity and magnetism were connected.

-Believe it or not, the common thread running through the work of these fine gentlemen is the electric eel.
+The common thread running through the work of these gentlemen is the electric eel.

 Electric eels aren’t the only fish that can produce electricity.
 There are a host of fish that produce electricity at different capacities.
 Broadly, there are two types of electric fish, weakly electric fish and strongly electric fish.
 Weakly electric fish like the Peter’s elephantnose fish and the black ghost knifefish don’t produce enough electricity to shock anything, but it serves as a sense organ, helping them communicate and interact with their surroundings.